kevin-wynn/viewgle-vue/README.md

 # viewgle-vue

 A plugin for using Vue with [viewgle](https://www.npmjs.com/package/viewgle).
-This plugin leverages the `vue-router` to called `beforeEach` on routes to log the information to viewgle.
+This plugin leverages the `vue-router` to call `beforeEach` on routes to log the information to viewgle.

 ## Usage: